celestiaorg/docs/nodes/celestia-node-troubleshooting.md

 **Assumptions:**

 - The presence of a lock signifies a running node.
-- Networks are ordered as Mainnet, Mocha, Arabica, private, custom.
+- Networks are ordered as Mainnet Beta, Mocha, Arabica, private, custom.
 - Node types are ordered as bridge, full, and light.
 - Each network has only one running node type.
 - Multiple nodes of the same network and type are prohibited